 Downwell Accessibility Report

-Downwell has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Downwell, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Downwell which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Downwell, and offer accessibility features for Difficulty:

-Downwell has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Downwell which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.